 #12 Wonderful Beaches

-If there’s something everyone knows about Spain is that it has amazing beaches.
-During Summer the Mediterranean beaches of Spain become completely full of people looking for its warm water and nice yellow sand.
+If there’s something everyone knows about Spain is that it has fantastic beaches.
+During summer, Spain’s Mediterranean beaches become full of people looking for warm water and nice yellow sand.

-When it comes to the beaches Spain really has more than its share.
+When it comes to the beaches, Spain has more than its share.
 In Spain, you can find the Balearic Islands, the Canary Islands, and the southern Mediterranean coast.
-All of them have very warm water and some idyllic beaches.
-You can also find, nice urban beaches in Barcelona, Malaga, Valencia, Marbella, Coruna, San Sebastian, and so on… Finally, you have the colder but also wonderful beaches of the Atlantic in Galicia, Asturias, and the Basque country!
+All of them have warm water and some idyllic beaches.
+You can also find lovely urban beaches in Barcelona, Malaga, Valencia, Marbella, Coruna, San Sebastian, and so on… Finally, you have the colder but beautiful beaches of the Atlantic in Galicia, Asturias, and the Basque country!

 #13 Sun and nice weather